How to Tell If Someone Else Is Using Your Facebook Account

 Get Facebook History from iPhone or Android

-However, most people use Facebook on their phones and use Facebook Messenger as the primary text messaging app.
-So, here is how you check log-in history using the Facebook app:
+Most people use Facebook on their phones, so here is how to check your login history using the Facebook app:

 - Open the Facebook app and tap the “three horizontal lines” in the top right corner.